mus-format/musgen-go/README.md

 ```

 ## MUS Format
-To generate the MUS format code, use the `github.com/mus-format/musgen-go/mus`
-package.

 ### Defaults
-By default generated code:
+By default generated code uses:
-- Uses Varint encoding for numbers.
+- Varint encoding for numbers.
-- The length of variable length data types (such as `string`, `slice` or `map`)
+- VarintPositive encoding for length of variable length data types, such
-  is encoded using Varint Postitive.
-- DTMs also encoded using Varint Positive.
+  as `string`, `slice` or `map`.
+- VarintPositive encoding for DTM.
-- There is no validation.
+- No validation.

 ### Generate DTS
-In addition to alias and struct, we can add DTS to the `FileGenerator`.
-DTSs are
+In addition to alias and struct a [DTS](https://github.com/mus-format/mus-dts-go)
+can be added to the `FileGenerator`.
+DTSs are useful when there is a need to
-useful when we need to deserialize data, but we don't know in advance what type
+deserialize data, but we don't know in advance what type it has.
+For example, it
-it has.
-For example, it could be `Foo` or `Bar`, we just don't know..., but want
-to handle both of these cases.
+could be `Foo` or `Bar`, we just don't know, but want to handle both of these
+cases.

 To add DTS generation, we need to define a DTM:
 ```go